JCE 93.12 December 2016 Issue Highlights

 Improving Student Understanding

-The December 2016 issue of the Journal of Chemical Education is now available to subscribers.
+The December 2016 issue of the Journal of Chemical Education is now available online to subscribers.
 Topics featured in this issue include: synthesis in the laboratory, examining and using a flipped classroom, improving labs through multimedia-based and student-directed learning, using applied math for better understanding, improving student understanding of thermodynamics, inclusive chemistry teaching, using manuscript review for assessment, climate chemistry, spectroscopy experiments, performing safe demonstrations.

 Cover: Synthesis in the Laboratory